Ultraman Gaia: The Battle in Hyperspace: Plot

-Unfortunately, during the whole ordeal, Tsutomu loses the ball, and the bully finds the wishing ball and wishes for a giant monster to appear.
+Unfortunately, during the whole ordeal, Tsutomu loses the ball, and the bully finds the wishing ball and wishes for a Kaiju to appear.
 King of Mons is created and starts destroying their suburban Tokyo neighborhood.
-Gamu becomes determined to open a gateway between the two universes to stop the monster and save the world Tsutomu lives in.
-Gamu is soon able to find his way there with the aid of a new mecha, the XIG Adventure, and transforms into Gaia to battle the giant monster.
-Soon, Gaia is in a deadly battle against the monster.
-The monster then spawns two more monsters that are equally as strong as the original, one whose specialty is in water and the other whose specialty is sky.
-Tsutomu, knowing that Gaia is in trouble, tries to wish for help only to be sent flying into the air by one of the monster's stray beams.
+Gamu becomes determined to open a gateway between the two universes to stop the Kaiju and save the world Tsutomu lives in.
+Gamu is soon able to find his way there with the aid of a new mecha, the XIG Adventure, and transforms into Gaia to battle the Kaiju.
+Soon, Gaia is in a deadly battle against the Kaiju.
+The Kaiju then summons two more Kaijus that are equally as strong as the original, one whose specialty is in water and the other whose specialty is sky.
+Tsutomu, knowing that Gaia is in trouble, tries to wish for help only to be sent flying into the air by one of the Kaiju's stray beams.
 Just as all seems lost he is rescued by Ultraman Tiga and Ultraman Dyna, who have come via "The Light" into the battle to help Gaia.
-The three Ultramen battle the monsters.
-Tiga and Dyna destroy King of Mons' spawns.
+The three Ultramen battle the Kaijus.
+Tiga and Dyna destroy King of Mons' minions.
 Gaia manages to obliterate King of Mons with a highly powerful laser blast and saves the day.
 Gaia then turns back into Gamu and reveals Lisa's secret to Tsutomu: She is the human-interface of the ball.
 Even though Lisa will disappear forever, she urges Tsutomu to wish for the ball to vanish forever, repairing all of the damage that had been caused by it to that world.
 Before returning to his world, Gamu returns Tsutomu's book to him and tells him "Thanks to this book, we were able to meet again."

 At the end of the film, Tsutomu relives the day Lisa appeared in his class, but is unable to recall the events of this film.
 During the credits, though, as he shows Lisa the book, there is an autograph and a message to him from Gamu, as he sees the XIG Fighter EX flying through the air before disappearing.